cvthirumalakumar/A-course-project/README.md

     * Selected text for male and female TTS and the code used for generating synthetic data are in `synthetic_data_generation` folder.

 #### Pitch Modification
-* Code used for pitch modification is in `pitch_modification' folder.
+* Code used for pitch modification is in `pitch_modification` folder.